Oil prices fall due to weak economic data, Saudi output recovery

 The poll was conducted ahead of inventory reports from the American Petroleum Institute, an industry group, to be released on Tuesday and from the U.S. government’s Energy Information Administration on Wednesday.

-Reporting by Ahmad Ghaddar; Editing by Dale Hudson
+Additional reporting by Florence Tan in SINGAPORE; Editing by Dale Hudson